Harold Gould: Career

 In 1956, Gould was offered a professorship in the drama department at the University of California, Riverside, which he accepted.
-He taught there until 1960 when he decided to try professional acting himself.
-He had difficulty finding acting jobs at first and had to take work as a security guard and as a part-time acting teacher at UCLA.
+He taught there for four years until 1960 when he decided to try professional acting himself.
+He had difficulty finding acting jobs at first and had to take side work as a security guard and as a part-time acting teacher at UCLA.